mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step1.md

 ## Fork the repository to your own GitHub
 If you want to keep the sources you create during this workshop, I recommend forking the repository to your own GitHub environment.
+And of course pull this fork to your local disk.

 ## Create a new Empty Web project
 In the folder for this workshop, you will have to create a project and solution.
 Because HotCholocate has a very good integration with ASP.NET Core, we are going to use the Empty template to start with.

 ![project template](./images/Project%20template%20VS2022.png)

 The description in this workshop uses the project name ShopAPI, so create a project with that name.
 You can give the solution the same name.
-Do make sure that you select the correct folder to create the solution and project in.
+Do make sure you select your local sources folder, to create the solution and project in.

 ![Basic project settings](./images/Project%20settings%20VS.png)